PathologyTraining.org > Trainee Resources > Certification

 - Successfully completed a graduate medical education program in pathology or a pathology subspecialty accredited by the Accreditation Council for Graduate Medical Education (ACGME) or a program in pathology accredited by the Royal College of Physicians and Surgeons of Canada (RCPSC); and

 - Had the Program Director verify that the resident has met the six ACGME competencies and Milestones and is competent to practice safe and effective medicine without direct supervision; and

 - Successfully completed a voluntary evaluation process designed and administered by the ABP to assure the public and other physicians that, at the time of certification, the candidate had the knowledge, skills, judgment and other abilities that the ABP deems important for the practice of pathology.

 The ABP offers primary certificates in combined anatomic pathology and clinical pathology, anatomic pathology only, clinical pathology only, and combined anatomic pathology and neuropathology.
 The examinations for each are designed to assess general competence in pathology.
 In addition, the ABP offers certification in eleven subspecialty areas of pathology.

-Pathology Training and Credentialing Requirements for Primary Certification
+Pathology Training and Credentialing Requirements

 A candidate must satisfactorily complete training in a program accredited by the ACGME or the RCPSC.
 The requirements are as follows:

-a.
-For certification in combined anatomic pathology and clinical pathology (AP/CP) - four years of full-time, approved training in an accredited APCP-4 program that includes at least 18 months of structured training in anatomic pathology and 18 months of structured training in clinical pathology, plus a "flexible year (an additional 12 months of full-time, continued training in anatomic pathology and/or clinical pathology or 12 months full-time, approved training in other areas of pathology as part of the defined 4-year accredited AP/CP training program.
+- Certification in combined anatomic pathology and clinical pathology (AP/CP) requires four years of full-time training in an accredited program that includes at least 18 months of structured training in AP and 18 months of structured training in CP, plus an additional flexible 12 months of flexible full-time training in AP and/or CP.
+Training may include up to 6 months of research.

 Maintenance of Certification